jake-87/blog/content/blog/Dependent-series-part-0.md

 neg-or-not false x = not x
 ```

-When we wish to typecheck `neg-or-not true x`, we *need* to evaluate in the type of `neg-or-not` in order to be able to tell what the type of `x` *should* be.
+When we wish to typecheck `neg-or-not true x`, we must evaluate in the type of `neg-or-not` in order to be able to tell what the type of `x` should be.
 This means our typechecker is going to have evaluation in it!
-Unlike with "normal" evaluation, we wish to control this evaluation as much as possible.
-We do not want to be fully computing every term, because that's slow and unnecessary.
+Unlike with "normal" runtime evaluation, this evaluation is compile time, and hence we wish to control it as much as possible.
+We do not want to be fully computing every term, as that's slow and unnecessary.
 There are several evaluation techniques that achieve various levels of this — the one we will be exploring is called "Normalization by Evaluation" (NbE).
-As the title alludes to, the goal of NbE is to normalize (elaborated on later) a term to some desired "normal form" using evaluation, and then stop evaluating at that normal form.
-Evaluating to a normal form guarantees that two elements, both in this normal form, can be immediately compared for shallow equality without "excess" work.
-(As is often the goal — in the example above, we wish to compare the type of `x` with the type of `neg-or-not true`.).
+As the title alludes to, the goal of NbE is to normalize a term to our desired "weak normal form"[^2] using evaluation, and then stop evaluating at that normal form.
+Evaluating to this weak normal form guarantees two things:

+1. We do not do excess work.
+If a value in a let is not used, for example, we will never fully evaluate it.
+This will be elaborated on in part 1 (coming soon™️), but it is a deliberate consequence of choosing a weak normal form.
+2. That two elements can be immediately compared for shallow equality without "excess" work.
+We will often need to compare terms fully, which will imply fully evaluating them, but it is worth remembering that programmers often write incorrect programs, so bailing early can be beneficial to performance.

 The core ideas of NbE are as follows:

-1. Have two representations of your program: A "term language" and a "value language" (In addition to your "raw" language, which represents untypechecked user input).
+1. Have two representations of your program: A "term language" and a "value language".
 2. The term language represents any given term, with no restrictions (except being type correct).
-3. The value language represents only terms in a normal form, correct-by-construction.
+3. The value language represents only terms in a normal form[^2], correct-by-construction.
 (It is only possible to form elements of the value type if they are in a normal form.)
 4. The term language uses De Bruijn indexes, as they are more suitable for direct translation from user input, and do not rely on knowing "nonlocal information" in order to create new binders.
-5. The value language uses De Bruijn levels, so that values can be placed under binders without the need for shifting.
+5. The value language uses De Bruijn levels, so that values can be placed under binders without the need for modification.
 6. We have a function, called "evalutate" or "eval", that takes expressions in the term language to the value language (i.e., reduces them to normal form through evaluation).
 7. We have a function, called "quote", that takes expressions in the value language back to the term language.

-Using NbE as a basis, we can then build a typechecker for a dependent language! (using a style called bidirectional typechecking, which will be explained later).
+Using NbE as a basis, we can then build a typechecker for a dependent language!
+We will have the tools in place to be able to properly reduce dependent types, allowing for typechecking of non-reduced values.

+## Notes for the next part

+- This series will primarily be in OCaml.
+I am aiming to stick to simple features ---

+[^1]: A free variable is one that is not bound by the expression we are currently considering.
+For example, in `λ x. f x`, `f` is free, but `x` is not.

+[^2]: In particular we are considering (essentially) what is called a "weak head normal form".
+This is a normal form in which the outermost part of a term is immediately known, but not necessarily the inside (hence weak).
+For example, this is usually a variable (potentially with other values applied to it), a binder of some sort, or a constructor.